 Sheet Metal Gauge Calculator

-The Brown and Sharpe Gage, also known as the American Wire Gage (AWG), is used for most non ferrous metals, such as Aluminum and Brass.
+The Brown and Sharpe Gage, also known as the American Wire Gage (AWG), is typically used for non-ferrous metals like Aluminum and Brass.

-In the UK, the Birmingham Gage (BG) is used for a variety of metals and should not be confused with the Birmingham Wire Gage (BWG), which is used for wires.
+In the UK, the Birmingham Gage (BG) is utilized for various metals and shouldn’t be mistaken for the Birmingham Wire Gage (BWG), which is exclusively used for wires.
+A unique standard exists for Zinc, where a larger gauge number equates to a thicker sheet.

-The Calculator below can be used to determine the equivalent sheet thickness, in inches or millimeters, for a gauge number from the selected gauge size standard.
+The Calculator provided below can help determine the equivalent sheet thickness in inches or millimeters based on the selected gauge size standard.

 The weight per unit area of the sheet can also be Calculated in pounds per square foot (lb/ft²) and kilograms per square meter (kg/m²).